Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 For this trading example we shall use an upwards market trend.
 The forex pair is GBPUSD.
 We shall use MACD.

 Because the hidden divergence setup is just a price retracement in an upwards trend we can combine this divergence signal with the most popular retracement tool that is the Fibo retracement areas.
 The example below highlights that when this divergence pattern appeared on the chart, the price had just hit the 38.20% level.
-When price tested this point, this would have been a good level to place a buy order on the GBPUSD currency.
+When price tested this point, this would have been a good level to open a buy order on the GBPUSD currency.

 Divergence Strategy Setup - Hidden Bullish Divergence Strategy